LinuxRocks2000/blog/_posts/2022-9-17-code-cleanliness-1.md

 ---
 title: "Code Cleanliness part 1"
-bottomthing: "A primer and book on code cleanliness, mostly written for the students of CS classes at Kennesaw State University"
+bottomthing: "A primer and serial internet book on code cleanliness, mostly written for the students of CS classes at Kennesaw State University"
 ---

 # 1: Basics of Code Cleanliness